Descrates/Tetrahedron/README.md

 ## Logic
 - The game has 50 levels, each harder and harder to beat.
 This game is designed like Pac-Man or Donkey Kong.
 Only skilled players can beat it.
 - This game has a Score Counter, anytime you kill a Triangle Polygon, you are awarded 500 points.
 Anytime you beat a level, you are awarded 1000 points.
+- You have 3 lives, with achieving 100,000 points awarding you with an extra life.